-Once a course has been repeated at Franklin Pierce University, the grade received on the last repeat becomes the final grade and replaces the other grades for that course in the cumulative GPA.
+Once a course has been repeated at Franklin Pierce University, both grades remain on the transcript, but only the highest grade for the course is computed in the cumulative GPA..
 All final grades will appear on the student's transcript.

-The repeated course will be noted with an asterisk (\) and the new grade will be followed by an (R).
+The repeated course will be noted with an asterisk () and the new grade will be followed by an (R).
 A student may elect to take an equivalent course, with permission, at another college and receive credit for that course, but the course grade will not alter the student's cumulative grade point average and the original grade will remain as part of their GPA.

-\All withdrawn courses count as attempted credits and will not replace an earned grade.
+All withdrawn courses count as attempted credits and will not replace an earned grade.

-Academic Standing
+Undergraduate Academic Standing